Isaac-Flath/monsterui-sql-editor-duckdb/README.md

 - **Connect to DuckDB Databases**: Easily connect to any DuckDB database file
 - **Interactive SQL Editor**: Write and execute SQL queries with syntax highlighting
 - **Table Explorer**: Browse tables and view their schemas
+- **JSON Browsing**: Explore and navigate JSON data with an interactive tree viewer
 - **Query Results**: View query results in a formatted table with pagination
 - **Natural Language to SQL**: Translate natural language queries to SQL using OpenAI (optional)
 - **Modern UI**: Clean, responsive interface built with MonsterUI components